Series: SHADOW RIDERS

 This is a typical Feehan novel: the dangerous, conflicted alpha bully-hero who both protects and dominates women; the helpless, submissive heroine who claims to want independence but loves to be dominated (and rescued); and the good-old-boy male womanizers who would never treat their sister like they treat their one-night-stand women.
 This book follows Feehan's trend of increasing darkness both in the behavior of the male characters and in aspects of the plot, with brutal murders that are immediately forgotten and lots of glowering men (all Italian Americans) who strut around their turf like lords of the manor.
 No one with whom they come in contact has any doubt that it's their way or the highway (i.e., serious injury or death).
 All the while, though, Feehan keeps up her commentary about how much they love and respect "their" women.

 The sexual scenes between Stefano and Francesca are not at all romantic.
 Although Francesca is just one unfortunate experience away from being a virgin, Stefano turns their first joining into a prolonged weekend of rough sex and bondage.
-Stefano admits to having had sex with thousands of woman, but, implausibly, he promises Francesca that he has never tied any of them up but her because "they didn't belong to me.
+Stefano admits to having had sex with thousands of woman, but, implausibly, he promises Francesca that she is the only one he has tied up because "they didn't belong to me.
 You belong to me."
 Feehan definitely includes some 50 Shades details in this book.
 For example, all of the Ferraro brothers dress in bespoke gray suits, gray shirts, and gray ties, supposedly to help them blend into the shadows.
 All of them are oversexed and several are into bondage.
 And the very first time Stefano ties Francesca's hands together, he uses one of those gray ties.
 So...it's kind of derivative.

 If you are a fan of Feehan's male-dominant paranormal romances, you won't be disappointed in this novel, but if you are looking for a truly independent, free-thinking heroine and a reasonably romantic hero, this isn't the book for you.
-To read or listen to an except from Shadow Rider, click HERE to go to the novel's Amazon.com and then click either on the cover art or the "Listen" icon.
+Click HERE to read or listen to an except from Shadow Rider on the novel's Amazon.com page by clicking either on the cover art for print or the "Listen" icon for audio.